The Good Life

 Earth Law Center's Initiatives

 Earth Law Center also promoted the benefits of "sustainable communities" in its comments and advocacy around Rio +20, as discussed in the Economics section of this site.
-As articulated in the Center's comments to the U.N., sustainable human communities include not just the economy, but also culture, societal/familial relations, healthy food, clean drinking water, sanitation, housing, necessary medical care, democratic governance, education, meaningful and appropriately rewarded labor, spirituality, civic duty, volunteerism, and other factors.
+As articulated in ELC's comments to the U.N., sustainable human communities include not just the economy, but also culture, societal/familial relations, healthy food, clean drinking water, sanitation, housing, necessary medical care, democratic governance, education, meaningful and appropriately rewarded labor, spirituality, civic duty, volunteerism, and other factors.
 Sustainable environmental communities similarly require healthy nutrients, clean water, biodiversity, restoration in the face of destruction, and thriving, connected habitats.
 The economy must be viewed as serving human and environmental communities, not the reverse.
-Earth Law Center will promote these positions as well in post-Rio +20 efforts to describe a "new social contract" and implement People's Sustainability Treaties, as described on this site.
+Earth Law Center is promoting these positions as well in post-Rio +20 efforts to describe a "new social contract" and implement People's Sustainability Treaties, as described on this site.

 The Happiness Initiative